 Members can book for free, while non-members will need to pay when booking.

 Please note that anyone arriving without a booking may not be permitted access.

 A National Trust elegant country house with highly distinctive gardens.

-Best known for its fine garden, Hinton Ampner is an elegant country house with an outstanding collection of furniture, paintings and objets d’art.
-After a fire in 1960, the house was remodelled by the owner, Ralph Dutton, the eigth and last Lord Sherborne, who was also responsible for the design of the gardens.
+Best known for its fine garden, Hinton Ampner is an elegant country house with an outstanding collection of furniture, paintings and objects d’art.
+After a fire in 1960, the house was remodelled by the owner, Ralph Dutton, the eighth and last Lord Sherborne, who was also responsible for the design of the gardens.

 The garden is widely acknowledged as a masterpiece of 20th century design.
 The five hectare (twelve acre) garden unites a formal layout with varied and informal plantings in pastel shades.
 Set in superb Hampshire countryside, there are magnificent vistas across parkland and the South Downs.
 Highlights of the garden include the dell, a sunken garden with fine topiary, and the recently restored walled garden.

-From Boxing Day, you can also explore 1,600 acres of newly opened Hinton Ampner estate, with dog-friendly walks through glorious woodland beech avenues, and stunning views over the South Downs.
+You can also explore the Hinton Ampner estate, with dog-friendly walks through glorious woodland beech avenues, and stunning views over the South Downs.
 This is also an excellent starting point for other routes such as the Wayfarer’s Walk.

 The tea room offers a variety of locally sourced products, home-made cakes and cream teas.